SadeghHayeri/GreenTunnel/README.md

 ```

 ### Docker on Raspberry Pi
-Every tag on Docker Hub is specialized to `linux/amd64` arch.
-For `arm` arch, you need to build the docker image by yourself using `Dockerfile-raspberrypi`.
+The `sadeghhayeri/green-tunnel` image is not for `arm` arch.
+You need to build the docker image by yourself using `Dockerfile-raspberrypi`.
 The difference with `Dockerfile` is only on `FROM`.

 All commands here is on Raspberry Pi.